elfalko/FOCK/readme.md

 ## Status

-V2 is my daily driver since a couple of weeks
+V2 is my daily driver running on ZMK since 09/22
+There is no firmware supporting the USB-C connection between halves yet, but electronically the connections should be sound.

 ## Why